SCons Build Script Generator¶

 scons run¶

-scons gdb¶
+scons debug¶

 This is just a convenience wrapper for the debug functionality defined in the